How do I keep Salesforce and GetResponse contact data in sync?

 Connecting Salesforce and GetResponse accounts

-2. Find Salesforce synchronization on the list of integrations, and click Connect to Salesforce to open the Salesforce login page.
+5. Click the Connect to Salesforce Sync button to open the Salesforce login page.
 (If you’re already logged into Salesforce, the accounts will be connected automatically and we’ll direct you straight to the page when you can configure the sync.)

 When the connection is complete, the Configure Salesforce synchronization page opens.
 This is where you can set up the sync to start passing information between GetResponse and Salesforce.